-As I have discussed in my previous blogs, digital marketing tools and technologies are transforming the way businesses connect with prospective and existing customers.
+It's time to add predictive analytics and lead scoring to your sales strategy tool belt.
+As I have discussed in my previous articles, digital marketing tools and technologies are transforming the way businesses connect with prospective and existing customers.
 Adoption of these technologies is key to maintaining and gaining competitive advantage.

 Presuming you have “plugged in” to marketing technology and have started the data flowing, you probably are developing a keen sense of what strategies are most effective in converting leads to customers.